The second version

 Inspiration

-The story of To the Grave shares several things with my own family history - my unknown American GI grandfather being the most obvious.
+The story of To the Grave shares several things with my own family history - my unknown American GI grandfather being the most prominent.
 But that was only part of the inspiration behind the story.
-Much of it has come from snippets of information that I’ve picked up over time - of letters and of the things that have largely remained unsaid about the war years, which have led me to imagine certain things for myself.
-Most of all, To the Grave was inspired by mention of a ‘great-injustice’ in my family.
+Much of it has come from snippets of information that I’ve picked up over time - of letters and of the things that have largely remained unsaid in my family about the war years, which have led me to imagine certain things for myself.
+Most of all, To the Grave was inspired by a great injustice.
 I do not however feel that it would be right or proper to go into the details here, nor can I do so without spoiling certain elements of the story, so I must leave the question of what is fact and what is fiction to speculation.

 Telling the story

-Writing To the Grave has taken me on a fascinating and often harrowing journey.
-There is so much that I’d like to write about here that I cannot without throwing spoilers in.
-I can say that JT hits a lot of brick walls in To the Grave and at times I literally have felt the frustration that he and most other genealogists feel at one time and another.
-Getting to the answers in this book was as much about thinking around the problems and grinding out the research, which is something that I’m sure every genealogist will empathise with.
+Writing To the Grave took me on a fascinating and often harrowing journey.
+There is so much I’d like to write here that I cannot without throwing spoilers in.
+I can say, however, that JT hits a lot of brick walls in To the Grave, and at times I’ve literally felt the frustration that he and most other genealogists feel at one time or another.
+Getting to the answers in this book was as much about thinking around the problems and grinding out the research, which is something I’m sure every genealogist will empathise with.

 ReviewsTTG_Reviews.html